Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

    Is this still correct/relevant?

-Installing PETSc to use GPUs and accelerators
+Installing PETSc To Use GPUs And Accelerators
 =============================================

 PETSc is able to take adavantage of GPU's and certain accelerator libraries, however some require additional ``configure`` options.